taifu9920/Youtube-Music-Player/README.md

 Like your playlist saving Path, The Home Page of this Music Player, Where to save logs, even your own Admin Code.
 At beginning I recommand you change the port into something else, And you can also decide if letting Internet access to your Music Player or not.
 ***
-After Your first run, Few files will be generates, And Some folders too.
+After Your first run, Few files and folders will be generates.
 The `setting.txt` are also the current setting for Music Player,
 You can change the default values in `src/variable.py` too if you need.
 ## How to Install Extension: